Why is this important?

-- beyond parental control
+- is beyond parental control

-- suffering from lack of parental care
+- is suffering from lack of parental care

-- failing to attend school regularly
+- is failing to attend school regularly

-- found to have committed an offence
+- has committed an offence

 The sheriff court can make a number of orders for the protection and supervision of children.
 The main orders that can be made are:-